 — Mark Hawkins (@MHphotos_) September 28, 2015

 Astrophotography is hard and requires a lot of patience and practice and commitment to finding better locations and more interesting foregrounds than I’ve shown here.
 Lots of deleting is usually necessary.
 But it’s still worth having a dabble with now and then, even if you don’t own a tripod.
-Now, go Google “astrophotography” or visit Dan Santillo for a full appreciation of how ordinary these shots are.
+Now, go Google “astrophotography” or visit the websites of Dan Santillo or Alyn Wallace for a full appreciation of how puny weak my images are.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.